 The morphological differences in the cervical wall and canal between multiparous and nulliparous sows require deep AI devices adapted to the characteristics of the nulliparous.

 University of Murcia and Import-Vet.
 Spain

-Pedro José Llamas is an agricultural engineer from the Miguel Hernández University, in Elche, where he obtained the Honours Degree in Superior Engineering.
-He has studied the Msc degree "Biology and Technology of the Reproduction in Mammals" from the University of Murcia (this degree is recognised by the National Quality Agency).
-Currently he is a student at the PhD programme “Biology and Technology of the Reproductive Health”, from the International PhD School of the University of Murcia.
+Pedro José Llamas is an agricultural engineer from the Miguel Hernández University, in Elche (Spain), where he obtained an Honours Degree in Superior Engineering.
+He has studied the MSc degree "Biology and Technology of Reproduction in Mammals" from the University of Murcia (this degree is recognised by the National Quality Agency).
+Currently he is a student in the PhD programme “Biology and Technology of the Reproductive Health” from the International PhD School at the University of Murcia.

-He is a specialist in pig reproduction and has developed his carreer for 8 years as Production Manager at the boar studs PORCILORCA, SL.
-During the last 12 years he has worked for IMPORT-VET, SA, implementing new reproductive techniques, this company being a pioneer in the developent and implementation of the postcervical insemination.
+He is a specialist in pig reproduction and has developed his career for 8 years as Production Manager at PORCILORCA, SL's boar studs.
+During the last 12 years he has worked for IMPORT-VET, SA (this company being a pioneer in the development and implementation of the postcervical insemination) implementing new reproductive techniques.
 He also manages the quality assurance of AI centres at a national and international level.
 He is currently carrying out the implementation of the quality assurance system at the boar studs of the company CHERKIZOVO GROUP (Russia).

 The impact of semen used for post-cervical AI is 2-3 times bigger than that used to produce cervical insemination doses; therefore, preparation of the doses should follow an even stricter control program.

 This article lists the critical points that must be considered for a successful post-cervical insemination in sows.

 It is necessary to find alternatives to definitely implement this technique in primiparous sows and start its use in gilts.